 RFID key cards transmit a signal on a specific frequency to the card reader, via a smart chip embedded inside the plastic.
 There will typically be a reader attached to the door which reads the information stored on the card, and releases the door lock when the card is presented within a sufficient proximity of the reader.
 Once the lock has been released, the door can be opened and will automatically lock once the door is closed again.

 Where are RFID locks typically used?

 The nature of this lock makes it a great choice for access control in many different industries and applications.
-They can be used for member access to facilities such as gyms, educational institutions and healthcare facilities.
-The locks are also suitable for securing enclosures such as storage units, lockers and cabinets.
+They can be used for member access to facilities such as gyms, educational institutions and hospitals.
+The locks are also suitable for securing enclosures such as storage lockers and cabinets.

 Benefits of RFID keyless entry locks

 There are many advantages to using keyless entry locks for businesses over traditional lock and key entry.
 Electronic door locks using RFID technology offer convenience and added security benefits for users, including:

 RFID key cards are much harder to copy than traditional keys, so offer peace of mind where unauthorised users are concerned.
 For example, if a former member of staff had an extra key cut they could gain access to the building without authorisation once they had returned their original key.
 Key cards can also be deactivated to prevent an unauthorised user gaining entry to a building or access to a storage locker.

 Some RFID electronic door locks, like the ones available from Euro-Locks, also feature a mechanical override lock for emergency access.